ismet55555/yojenkins/dev_docs/pipenv.md

   - `pipenv install [OPTIONS] [PROJECT DIRECTORY]`

   - `[OPTIONS]`:
+    - `--deploy` - Abort if the Pipfile.lock is out-of-date, or Python version is wrong
     - `--ignore-pipfile` - Install from `Pipfile.lock`, ignore the `Pipfile`
     - `--skip-lock` - Ignore the `Pipfile.lock` and install from the `Pipfile`.
 In addition, do not write out a Pipfile.lock reflecting changes to the Pipfile.
-    - `-e .` - Actively editable current directory.
+    - `--editable .` - Actively editable current directory.
 Sub-dependencies are not added to the Pipfile.lock if you leave the `-e` option out
     - `--two`, `--three` - Python Major version
     - `--python 3.7` - Use specific python version
     - `--quiet` - No standard output

   - **Development Example:** *(includes `[dev-packages]` section in `Pipfile`)*
-    - `pipenv install --skip-lock --three --dev -e .`
+    - `pipenv install --skip-lock --three --dev --editable .`
   - **Production/Deployment Example:** *(includes `[packages]` section in `Pipfile`)*
-    - `pipenv install --three --ignore-pipfile`
+    - `pipenv install --deploy --three --ignore-pipfile`

 - Activate the created pipenv virtual environment
   - `pipenv shell`